crab

 To navigate (an aircraft, e.g. a glider) sideways against an air current in order to maintain a straight-line course.

-, to fly slightly off the straight-line course towards an enemy aircraft, as the guns on early aircraft did not allow firing through the disk.
+To fly slightly off the straight-line course towards an enemy aircraft, as the guns on early aircraft did not allow firing through the disk.

 To out of something.